-Read our privacy notice and learn about how we process personal data and your rights.
+Read about how we process personal data and find out about your rights.

 This notice outlines the University’s processing activities relating to personal data and covers the following:

-- What personal data we collect about you and how we use the information
+- personal data we collect about you and how we use it

-- Individual’s rights including access to information and correction
+- your rights including access to information and correction

-The University of Sussex is registered as a data controller with the Information Commissioner’s Office (‘ICO’) and details regarding data processing can also be found in our registration entry on the ICO’s website.
+The University of Sussex is registered as a data controller with the Information Commissioner’s Office (ICO).
+Our registration reference is Z6428144.

-Please also refer to the University’s Data Protection Policy for further information regarding our commitment to processing personal data in a way that is compliant with the General Data Protection Regulation.
+You can refer to the University’s Data Protection Policy for more information about our commitment to processing personal data in a way that is compliant with the General Data Protection Regulation.

 We process personal information to enable us to provide education and support services to our students and staff; advertising and promoting the University and the services we offer; publication of the University magazine and alumni relations, undertaking research and fundraising; managing our accounts and records and providing commercial activities to our clients.